NigelEarle/AWS-CSA-Notes-2018/Additional-Exam-Tips/README.md

 ### VPC Peering Limitations

-1. You cannot create a VPC peering connection between VPCs that have not matching or overlapping CIDR blocks ie. `10.0.0.0/16 -- X --> 10.0.0.0/24`
+1. You cannot create a VPC peering connection between VPCs that have overlapping CIDR blocks ie. `10.0.0.0/16 -- X --> 10.0.0.0/24`
 2. You cannot create a VPC peering connection between VPCs in different regions
 3. VPC peering does not support transitive peering relationships.